 What is the Best Island to Visit in Hawaiʻi?

-From travelers looking for thrill-seeking adventures to those looking to relax and take it easy, I truly believe that each island has something special to offer every type of person.
+From travelers looking for thrill-seeking adventures to those looking to relax and take it easy, I truly believe that each island in Hawaiʻi has something special to offer every type of person.

-For this reason, answering this question entirely depends on what type of traveler you are, which is why this post is all about the best things to do on each of the main Hawaiian Islands, in order to help you decide if you’ve never been to one or all of the islands before.
+For this reason, answering this question entirely depends on what type of traveler you are, which is why this post is all about the best things to do on each of the main Hawaiian Islands, in order to answer the question: What is the best Hawaiian Island to visit?

 Why Should You Trust to My Recommendations?